-The new Istanbul Airport (with the IATA code IST) is the main international airport serving Turkish Istanbul.
-It has three terminals: Terminal 1 is for domestic flights, Terminal 2 for international flights, and Terminal 3 for both domestic and international flights.
-The total capacity of IST Airport is an incredible 200 million passengers per year.
-The airport serves as a significant transfer hub.
-If you fly from Prague with Turkish Airlines (and others) to far Asia or Africa, you will probably fly through Istanbul.
+The new Istanbul Airport (known in English as Istanbul Airport, code IST) is the main international airport serving the Turkish city of Istanbul.
+It has three terminals: terminal 1 is for domestic flights, terminal 2 for international flights, and terminal 3 for both domestic and international flights.

 2 Comments